REIHO CHOSO USUI SENSEI KUDOKO NO HI

 fifthly it reads: Be kind to others.

 These are truly great teachings for cultivation and discipline that agree with those great teachings of the ancient sages and the wise.
-Sensei named these teachings ‘Mystic Art to Invite Happiness’ and ‘Miraculous Medicine to Cure All Disease’, notice the outstanding features of the teachings.
+Sensei named these teachings ‘Mystic Art to Invite Happiness’ and ‘Miraculous Medicine to Heal All Disease’, notice the outstanding features of the teachings.

 Furthermore, when it comes to teaching, it should be as easy and common as possible, nothing lofty.